-Digital Literacy: Communications

-Digital literacy is the ability to use information and communication technologies to find, evaluate, create, and communicate information. requiring both cognitive and technical skills.
+Digital Literacy: Communications Digital literacy is the ability to use information and communication technologies to find, evaluate, create, and communicate information, requiring both cognitive and technical skills.
 Technology skills are critical for competing in the global, digital economy, and for fully leveraging internet connectivity for improving quality of life.

-This chart compares the average selfreported digital literacy of residents in the community and those in other Connected communities when it comes to using various communications platforms.
+This chart compares the average selfreported digital literacy of residents in the community and those in other Connected communities when it comes to using various communications platforms. © 2021 Connected Nation | All Rights Reserved to learn

 Digital Literacy: Online Activities

-This chart compares the average selfreported digital literacy of residents in the community to households in other communities in terms of conducting online activities.
+This chart compares the average selfreported digital literacy of residents in the community to households in other communities in terms of their online activities.

+Online bill payment or e-banking